riteshrm/nanoSBGM/README.md

 )
 ```

-The training scripts use `torchvision.datasets.ImageFolder`, so the directory should be laid out like:
+The training scripts use `torchvision.datasets.ImageFolder`, so `butterflies/` should be laid out like:

 ```
 butterflies/